Macdonald–Laurier Institute: Research areas and publishing

 MLI published its first book in May 2010.
 Titled The Canadian Century: Moving out of America's Shadow, the book appeared on the best-seller list of the Montreal Gazette and was named to the 2010 Hill Times list of Best Books in the public policy category.

+In September 2026, MLI published an article on h-index disparities between Canada Research Chairs of different races, stating that Black and Indigenous researchers have lower h-indices than White Male researchers, and that the proportion of White Male researchers was in decline.
+They went on to claim:

+EDI hiring resulted in lost productivity equivalent to 10 to 15 per cent per “equity-deserving” [sic] (female, Black, Indigenous) Canada Research Chair between 2016 to 2025.

 Disinfowatch

 In September 2020, MLI launched "DisinfoWatch", a project to monitor and track disinformation in Canada and debunk misinformation, with a specific focus on the COVID-19 pandemic.
 The project is funded by the Macdonald–Laurier Institute, Journalists for Human Rights, and the United States Department of State's Global Engagement Center, an organization created by former U.S. president Obama.
 Its listed research partners include the East StratCom Task Force, European Values Center for Security Policy, Henry Jackson Society, Montreal Institute for Genocide and Human Rights Studies, NATO Strategic Communications Centre of Excellence, and the Stockholm Free World Forum.

 Impact

-The Macdonald-Laurier Institute has been ranked among the top three Canadian think tanks in the Global Go To Think Tanks Report produced by the University of Pennsylvania's Think Tanks and Civil Society Program.
+The Macdonald–Laurier Institute has been ranked among the top three Canadian think tanks in the Global Go To Think Tanks Report produced by the University of Pennsylvania's Think Tanks and Civil Society Program.

 In 2012, the same organization ranked MLI as one of the top three of the Best New Think Tanks worldwide.

 MLI contributors and staff have provided commentary for national and regional news media on a variety of national issues.
 The institute's Op-Eds have appeared in Canadian national newspapers such as The Globe and Mail and National Post, as well as in the Vancouver Sun, Calgary Herald, Windsor Star, Moncton Times & Transcript, Halifax Chronicle-Herald.
 The institute has also been highlighted in Foreign Policy magazine, The Wall Street Journal and The Economist.
 According to MLI, its articles and op-eds appear in the national and international media on average once a day.

 According to a report in The Guardian, a multi-year MLI campaign defended oil and gas development rights on Indigenous land.
 For several years, it helped discourage Canada's government from implementing a United Nations declaration on Indigenous peoples' rights to reject pipelines or drilling, until Parliament eventually passed a law in 2021.
 The Guardian said the MLI campaign was in partnership with the Atlas Network, a libertarian-conservative group based in the United States, but MLI disputes the relationship.
 MLI said its experts support Indigenous energy rights but took issue with the proposed legislation.